 When ready to reheat, they can be reheated on the stovetop in a large nonstick skillet on medium-high heat for about 5-10 minutes or they can be heated in the microwave in a microwave-safe dish for 3-4 minutes.

 It’s time to enjoy these Apple Cider Carrots, perfect for your next side dish!

 - 1/4 Cup Sweet Onion, Sliced

 - 1 1/2 Cups Apple Cider

 - 1/4 Cup Brown Sugar, Packed

 - In a large skillet, swirl the olive oil to coat the pan.

 - Keep the skillet on medium heat and add in the carrots, onion, cider, and brown sugar.
 Mix it together.

 - Making sure that the carrots and onions are being covered by the liquid.

-- Let this simmer for about 20-30 minutes or until the liquid is completely soaked into the carrots and they are soft.
+- Cover and simmer for about 20-30 minutes or until the liquid is completely soaked into the carrots and they are soft.